crs4/bbmri-it-school-tutorials/11-final-project/task-0.0/README.md

     * Open your browser and visit the web site <https://locator.bbmri-school.cloud-ip.cc>.
     * Browse and/or query it to see what's in it.

-In both cases, you should see that the platform is empty.
+In both cases, you should see that the mock Federated Platform is empty.